 Stacy L. Pearsall got her start as an Air Force photographer at the age of 17.
 During her time in service, she traveled to over 41 countries, and attended the Military Photojournalism Program at S.I.
 Newhouse School of Public Communications at Syracuse University.
 During three combat tours, she earned the Bronze Star Medal and Air Force Commendation with Valor for combat actions in Iraq.
 Though disabled and retired from military service, Pearsall continues to work worldwide as an independent photographer, and is an author, educator, military consultant, public speaker and founder of the Veterans Portrait Project.
-Presently, Pearsall’s work is featured in a joint exhibition, “The Face of Battle, Americans at War 9/11 to Now,” at the Smithsonian National Portrait Gallery, the National Veterans Memorial and Museum among numerous other galleries and venues.
+She is a Nikon Ambassador, Manfrotto Ambassador and Ilford Master.
+Her work has been exhibited at The Woodruff Arts Center, The Pentagon and Smithsonian National Portrait Gallery, the National Veterans Memorial and Museum among numerous other galleries and venues.

 While transitioning out of military service in 2008, Pearsall purchased the Charleston Center for Photography (CCP).
 She grew the once grass roots photo club into a reputable brand for photography education, studio rentals, fine art print labs and gallery under one roof.
 As CCP grew, so did her personal endeavors with the Veterans Portrait Project.
 In order to pursue her personal project full time, Pearsall sold the CCP in the fall of 2013.